-- Coordinates designated therapeutic needs provided by community resources; - O Documents that the applicant care plus foster or adoptive parent(s) receives a certificate of completion for the twelve (12) hours of care plus training, beyond the preservice training requirement in the following topic areas: - Specific requirements and responsibilities of a care plus foster home; - Crisis intervention and behavior management; - De-escalation techniques; - Communication skills; - Skill development; - Cultural competency; - The dynamics of a child who has experienced sexual abuse or human trafficking; and - The effect of substance use, abuse or dependency by either the child or the child's biological parent; - o To maintain care plus approval, twelve (12) hours of ongoing training is required in the above topic areas and an additional ten (10) hours of cabinet-sponsored training related to knowledge or skills relevant to foster parenting. - To be approved as medically complex foster home: - The R&C worker determines whether the applicant home has the aptitude and desire to provide medically complex fragile foster care services and is able to care for a child in the custody of the cabinet who is determined to be medically due to: - Significant medically oriented care needs related to a serious illness or condition diagnosed by a health professional that may become unstable or change abruptly, resulting in a life-threatening event; - A chronic condition that is expected to be life-long and progressive and to require extensive services; - An acute, time-limited condition requiring additional oversight; or - A severe disability that requires the routine use of medical devices or assistive technology to compensate for the loss of a vital body function needed to participate in activities of daily living and significant and sustained care to avert death or further disability. - The R&C worker verifies that the primary caretaker in the applicant medically complex foster or adoptive home is not employed outside the home unless it is determined that the child's needs will continue to be met and an exception is approved by the director of Protection and Permanency. - The foster home completes the initial medically complex fragile Join Hands Together training (12 hours of training) offered by the Cabinet which covers the following topic areas specific to children with medical complexity: - Growth and development; - An overview of procedures and techniques which may be utilized to provide care; - Observation and assessment; - Management and diet and environment;
+- o The R&C worker determines whether the applicant home has the aptitude and desire to provide medically complex fragile foster care services and is able to care for a child in the custody of the cabinet who is determined to be medically due to: - Significant medically oriented care needs related to a serious illness or condition diagnosed by a health professional that may become unstable or

-- Documentation of provided care; - Parenting skills; - Permanency planning; and - Obtain certification in infant, child and adult CPR and first aid and complete an online orientation. - o In addition to the training the applicant medically fragile complex foster home needs to be located within one hour of a medical hospital with an emergency room and 30 minutes of a local medical facility. - o To maintain the medically complex designation an approved home must complete twelve (12) hours of ongoing training annually and an additional ten (10) hours of cabinet-sponsored training related to knowledge or skills relevant to foster parenting and maintain certification in CPR and First Aid. - o Two conference style Cabinet Sponsored trainings are held each calendar year to help medically complex homes meet their training requirements.
-In rare circumstances, an individualized curriculum may be developed for a Foster or Adoptive Parent who is unable to participate in annual group training because of employment or other circumstances. - O Professional experience related to the care of a child with medical complexity may substitute for the initial and annual medically complex training requirements if approved by designated cabinet staff and the foster or Adoptive Parent: - Is a health professional; - Is certified in infant, child and adult CPR and First Aid; and - Has completed twelve (12) hours of continuing education focusing on pediatrics within the past year that will assist the parent in the care of a child with medical complexity.
+- change abruptly, resulting in a life-threatening event; - A chronic condition that is expected to be life-long and progressive and to require extensive services; - An acute, time-limited condition requiring additional oversight; or - A severe disability that requires the routine use of medical devices or assistive technology to compensate for the loss of a vital body function needed to participate in activities of daily living and significant and sustained care to avert death or further disability. - o The R&C worker verifies that the primary caretaker in the applicant medically complex foster or adoptive home is not employed outside the home unless it is determined that the child's needs will continue to be met and an exception is approved by the director of Protection and Permanency. - o The foster home completes the initial medically complex fragile Join Hands Together training (12 hours of training) offered by the Cabinet which covers the following topic areas specific to children with medical complexity: - Growth and development; - An overview of procedures and techniques which may be utilized to provide care; - Observation and assessment; - Management and diet and environment; - Documentation of provided care; - Parenting skills; - Permanency planning; and - Obtain certification in infant, child and adult CPR and first aid and complete an online orientation. - o In addition to the training, the medically complex foster home needs to be located within one hour of a medical hospital with an emergency room and 30 minutes of a local medical facility. - o To maintain the medically complex designation an approved home must complete twelve (12) hours of ongoing training annually and an additional ten (10) hours of cabinet-sponsored training related to knowledge or skills relevant to foster parenting and maintain certification in CPR and First Aid. - Two conference style Cabinet Sponsored trainings are held each calendar year to help medically complex homes meet their training requirements.
+In rare circumstances, an individualized curriculum may be developed for a Foster or Adoptive Parent who is unable to participate in annual group training because of employment or other circumstances. - o Professional experience related to the care of a child with medical complexity may substitute for the initial and annual medically complex training requirements if approved by designated cabinet staff and the foster or Adoptive Parent: - Is a health professional; - Is certified in infant, child and adult CPR and First Aid; and - Has completed twelve (12) hours of continuing education focusing on pediatrics within the past year that will assist the parent in the care of a